Previous | Next

 When everything was ready, Flippy walked up to the microphone.
 "Is this thing on?" he asked.
 His voice blasted out of the speakers, silencing everyone else.
-The volume was turned down and then he continued to speak.
-"Welcome everyone..." he said unenthusiastically, "we are here to commemorate the achievements of these amazing toons.
+The volume was turned down, then he continued to speak.
+"Welcome everyone," he said unenthusiastically, "we are here to commemorate the achievements of these amazing toons.
 While we were ignorantly sitting here, these brave souls fought to save our lives.
-We will first start with a message from my grandfather, a very important member of the Toon Council, Goofy."
+We will first start with a few words from my grandfather, a very important member of the Toon Council, Goofy."

 There was light applause as Goofy clumsily walked up to the microphone.
-"Gawrsh, I never knew we were in so much danger."
-He said.
-"I want to be one of the first people to congratulate Harry and these other toons with their great accomplishment.
+"Gawrsh, I never knew we were in so much danger," he said.
+"I want to be one of the first toons to congratulate Harry and his friends for their great accomplishment.
 Toontown is greatly in debt to you."

 Mickey continued.
-"And to Princesspinkcat for providing moral support to others during their hardest moments..."
+"And to Pink for providing moral support to others during their hardest moments..."

-"To Catman, for helping the toons avoid detection from the enemies with his robotic arm... which he no longer has."
+"To Catman, for helping the toons avoid detection from the enemies with his robotic arm... that he no longer has."

-"Thanks Mickey," He said valiantly, "but I was really just doing my duty."
+"Thanks, Mickey," he said with pride, "but I was really just doing my duty."

-"Oh, alright then."
-Mickey smiled, giving the dog his medal.
-"To Good ol' Ricky Dynoboom for his very powerful explosives."
+"Oh, alright then," Mickey said, giving the dog his medal.
+"To Ricky, for his very powerful explosives..."

 "The very sight of me just blasted them away... literally!"
-Dynoboom chuckled, even though nobody else found it very funny.
+Ricky chuckled, even though nobody else thought it was funny.

-"To Bebop Bumblebee for overcoming his fears and becoming a very valuable part of the team effort."
+"To Simeon, for overcoming his fears and becoming a very valuable part of the team..."

-Bebop smiled nervously at the crowds and then took a step back.
+Simeon smiled nervously at the crowds then took a step back.

-"To Super Goopy Wackyroni for leaving his TV career to help the team with their technical problems."
+"To Goopy, for leaving his TV career to help the team with their technical problems..."